CenterForSpatialResearch/methods-in-spatial-research-sp2021/assignments/assignment02.md

 ### How

 Begin by reading through [Tutorial 3](/methods-in-spatial-research-sp2021/tutorials/tutorial03/).
-This tutorial will walk you through how to use [Epicollect](https://five.epicollect.net/) -- a digital data collection tool that works on cell phones.
+Thi &ms tutorial will walk you through how to use [Epicollect](https://five.epicollect.net/) -- a digital data collection tool that works on cell phones.
 You will create an account and set up a new 'form' or data collection tool.
 Unlike previous weeks there is not a separate deliverable for tutorial 3, instead you will need to use it as a resource for creating your own data gathering instrument.

 After you have a grasp on the process of setting up a form to collect data then: